Skip to main content

 Project Types

-Project types categorize projects so teams can organize, filter, and report on work more effectively.
+Project types categorise projects so teams can organise, filter, and report on work more effectively.

 Create A Project Type